Everything you need to know about how to beat the Orbital Core, a challenging 4-player boss added as part of Wreckage on Dantooine in Game Update 7.8.

 This will depend a bit on your group composition and assumes you will interrupt everything.

-- DPS 2 (preferably Ranged): Sporogenic Probe Droid (alternate w/ healer)
+- Healer, Ranged DPS alternate on Sporogenic Probe Droid

-The idea is that the tank and mDPS can get all interrupts on their droids by alternating leaps with their regular interrupts.
+The idea is that the tank and mDPS can get all interrupts on the Glacial Preserver by alternating their interrupt abilities and leap interrupts.

 Since ranged tend to have longer interrupt cooldowns, they’ll need to alternate with someone who also has a longer interrupt cooldown, namely the healers.